 Regularly admitted, full-time, on-campus degree seeking students are eligible for assistantships, fellowships and scholarships.
 Because of the source of this funding, on-degree, certificate students, off-campus or part-time students are not eligible.
 If you were admitted provisionally, you are not eligible in your first semester of enrollment.

-- NC Tuition Scholarships for Out-of-State Students: This competitive scholarship is open to international and out-of-state students and covers the difference between in-state and out-of-state tuition (almost $6,000 a semester!).
+- NC Tuition Scholarships for Out-of-State Students: This competitive scholarship is open to international and out-of-state students and covers the difference between in-state and out-of-state tuition (approximately $6,000 a semester!).
 Contact your department to request consideration.
 Nominations are made by the program director or department chair.